 - Do you understand their needs and how your product or service fills the need better than your competitor’s?

-- Have you identified the most effective marketing strategies and outlets (e.g., trade shows, cold calling, advertising, direct mail, etc.) to introduce your products and services?
+- Have you identified the most effective channels and tactics (e.g., trade shows, outbound prospecting, paid search, organic search, email, LinkedIn, referrals, and account-based outreach) to introduce your products and services?

 - Do you have a repeatable process and skilled resources in place to effectively execute your new business development activities?